My History With Deva

 No More Deva Here

-We’ve always advised Deva seekers to use shampoo or buy the Deva Low Poo lathering cleanser over the cream No Poo cleanser.
-If they used No Poo, we recommend an alternate shampoo or the Build Up buster.
-But with Deva direct selling, it was confusing to clients because Deva is SO against shampoo, the names of their 2 cleansers reflect that!
-No poo and Low Poo were clearly saying shampoo is bad, don’t shampoo.
-Yet here we were, advising people to still shampoo.
+We’ve always advised Deva seekers to use an alternative shampoo, or the Deva Low Poo lathering cleanser over the cream No Poo cleanser.
+If they used No Poo, we recommended Enjou clarifying spray,a and here we were, advising people to still shampoo.

 It’s sad really, it could have been avoided with some common sense.
 Always take advice from your stylist over a brand.
 We are invested in you and your hair because we know you.
 You pay us for professional care!
 Brands sell their culture so you are loyal, but shampooing is as important to hygiene and health as washing your face or brushing your teeth.